mahmoudparsian/pyspark-algorithms/README.md

-# PySpark in Action Book
+# PySpark Algorithms Book
-This book is about PySpark and Spark
+This book is about PySpark: will be publised by Fall 2019

-* Introduction to MapReduce and Spark
+* Introduction to PySpark
-* Spark Transformations and Actions
+* Transformations and Actions
-* Spark Reductions
+* Reductions in Spark
+* DataFrames
+* Monoids
+...